xlar54/rhml/README.md

 # RHML server and Commodore 128 client

-Please see the project (https://rhml-browser.blogspot.com/ "website") for more information.
+Please see the project website at https://rhml-browser.blogspot.com/ for more information.

 ![Alt text](https://imgur.com/a/Bhooqyo "Screenshot")